tytydraco/yessleep/out/An_Heiress_Went_Missing_25_Years_Ago_What_Happened_to_Her_Was_Worse_Than_Anything_We_Couldve_Imagined_Part_1.md

 "Your mother is Camille Beaumont, isn't she?"
 I ask, recalling the matriarch of the family.

 A flicker of surprise crosses Mathis's features.
 "Yes, she *was*.
-My mother, Camille, passed away recently.
+My mother passed away recently.
 It was quite sudden—a stroke.”

 "I’m so sorry for your loss," I interject.